xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-NEW   Creates a new workbook
+NEW&nbsp;&nbsp;&nbsp;Creates a new workbook

-WORKBOOK.SELECT   Selects one or more sheets in a workbook
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Selects one or more sheets in a workbook

 Return to [top](#E)